An examiner pulls up a fingerprint from the FBI database. (Stephen Wayne Rotsch, Associated…)

 Under Secure Communities, the FBI also shares the fingerprints with U.S. Immigration and Customs Enforcement.
 Suspects who are found to be in the country illegally may be deported.

 The fingerprint-sharing is used in more than 1,400 jurisdictions, or about 70% of the country, including the entire Southwest border.
 Homeland Security officials plan to expand it nationwide by 2013.

 So far, more than 77,000 immigrants convicted of crimes, including more than 28,000 convicted of offenses like murder, rape, and sexual abuse of children, have been deported under the program.

-Secure Communities drew scrutiny after governors in California, Illinois, Massachusetts and several other states complained it had ensnared thousands of minor offenders, including some who had been arrested but not yet tried or convicted, and had deterred some crime victims from coming forward to aid police.
+Governors in California, Illinois, Massachusetts and several other states have complained that the effort also has ensnared thousands of minor offenders, including some who were arrested but not yet tried or convicted, and has deterred some crime victims from coming forward to aid police.

 Several governors had announced their intention to withdraw from the program.
 Others had simply refused to sign agreements.